dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

        - The writable `JsonValue` internal value is based on CLR types, not a string representing JSON.
 For example, a `JsonValue` initialized with an `int` keeps that `int` value without boxing or converting to a string-based field.
 - The dynamic support code example.
   - During 5.0, [dynamic support](https://github.com/dotnet/runtime/issues/29690) was not able to be implemented due to schedule constraints.
 Instead, a [code example](https://github.com/dotnet/runtime/pull/42097) was provided that enables `dynamic` and a writeable DOM that can be used by any 3.0+ runtime in order to unblock the community and also has been useful in gathering feedback for the design proposed here.
 - Azure prototyping.
-The Azure team needs a writable DOM, and supporting `dynamic` is important for some scenarios but not all.
-A [prototype](https://docs.microsoft.com/en-us/dotnet/api/azure.core.dynamicjson?view=azure-dotnet-preview) has been created.
+The Azure SDK team needs a writable DOM, and supporting `dynamic` is important for some scenarios but not all.
+A [prototype](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core.Experimental) has been created.
 Work is also being coordinated with the C# team to support Intellisense with `dynamic`, although that is not expected to be implemented in time to be used in 6.0.
 - Newtonsoft's Json.NET.
 This has a similar `JToken` class hierarchy and support for `dynamic`.
 The `JToken` hierarchy includes a single `JValue` type to represent all value types, like is being proposed here (instead of separate types for string, number and boolean).
 Json.NET also has implicit and explicit operators similar as to what is being proposed here.
   - Converting Json.NET code to System.Text.Json should be fairly straightforward although not all Json.NET features are implemented.
 See the "Features not proposed in first round" section for more information.

+## Layering
+During deserialization, `JsonNode` uses `JsonElement`.
+During serialization, `JsonNode` uses both `JsonElement` and the serializer.
+Layering on the serializer is necessary to support `dynamic` (since arbitrary CLR types can be assigned to object properties and array elements) and to support custom converters (to support custom data types) along with other serialization features including quotes numbers.

 ## API walkthrough
 A deserialized `JsonNode` value internally holds a `JsonElement` which knows about the JSON kind (object, array, number, string, true, false) and the raw UTF-8 value including any child nodes (for a JSON object or array).